 How does this medication work?
 What will it do for me?

-For people with psoriasis or ankylosing spondylitis the body overproduces a protein called interleukin-17A (IL-17A).
+For people with psoriasis, ankylosing spondylitis, or spondyloarthritis, the body overproduces a protein called interleukin-17A (IL-17A).
 Increased levels of this protein can result in inflammation, itching, pain, stiffness, and scaling.
 Ixekizumab recognizes this protein and blocks its action, reducing the symptoms of these diseases.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.